 ‘Tis the season where pets are intrigued by sparkling lights, swinging baubles and ribbon wrapped gifts.
 ‘Tis also the season of unusual decoration-related injuries in household pets.

 Here are five simple tips to help keep pets safe this Christmas.

 1. Christmas tree safety

-If you have a cat who loves to climb, make sure your Christmas tree is safely secured to the ground.
+If you have a cat who loves to climb, make sure your Christmas tree is safely secured to the ground or wall .
 Toppling trees are a source of injury (and destruction of your home).
 Clean up any tree needles that fall from the branches of live trees as they can puncture pets’ intestines if consumed.
 For fake synthetic trees, make sure you stabilise individual branch sections to avoid any accidents.

 2. Christmas lights and power cords

 Cords should be kept neat, tidy, and out of sight from pets.
 If your puppy or kitten is teething and chewing, be extra cautious with extension leads as they are soft and highly desirable chew objects.